funktor/funktor.github.io/_posts/2025-02-04-demand-supply-forecasting-virtual-machines.markdown

 In negative binomial loss, r is the parameter for number of successes and m is the mean of the distribution.
 <br/><br/>

-21. **`Probabilistic forecasting` model to handle different quantiles at once instead of a single quantile regression model.**<br/><br/>
+17. **`Probabilistic forecasting` model to handle different quantiles at once instead of a single quantile regression model.**<br/><br/>
 Instead of only predicting the mean of the distribution of the demand and supply as forecasted values, our network also predicts the parameters of the distribution.
 This has the advantage that we can use the distribution to predict different quantiles fo the demand and supply forecast values.
 For e.g. 90% quantile implies that the predicted values are greater than the true values 90% of the time.<br/><br/>
 For VM forecasting, we want to make sure that there is always sufficient buffer capacity available in case demand peaks, P90 or P99 forecast values can be useful.<br/><br/>

-22. **`Feature scaling` led to very small floating point numbers for demand as well as supply leading to `vanishing gradient` problem famously associated with deep neural networks.
+18. **`Feature scaling` led to very small floating point numbers for demand as well as supply leading to `vanishing gradient` problem famously associated with deep neural networks.
 Care must be taken so as not to scale down features which are already very small.**<br/><br/>
-Using MinMaxScaler() to scale the values for demand and supply led to very small values because the actual range was in 1 to 1e7, and after scaling, the range shifted to 1e-7 to 1.<br/><br/>
+Using MinMaxScaler() to scale the values for demand and supply led to very small values because the actual range was 1 to 1e7, and after scaling, the range shifted to 1e-7 to 1.<br/><br/>
 During backpropagation, the feature values are multiplied with the gradient to obtain the updated weights.
 If both gradient and feature values are very small, then the weight updates are negligible and the network does not train properly.<br/><br/>
-Better strategy was not to re-scale the demand and supply values as both these time series were of similar scales.<br/><br/>
+Better strategy was not to scale the demand and supply values as both these time series were of similar scales.<br/><br/>

-23. Probabilistic forecasting model with a negative binomial distribution was tricky to handle due to `sigmoid` and `softplus` activations for the parameters.
-Used variable transformation from probability to mean of the distribution and adding epsilon to logarithmic functions so as to avoid nans during training.

-24. Using `int32` instead of `float64` for demand and supply values reduces memory consumption by half.
+19. **Using `int32` instead of `float64` for demand and supply values reduced memory consumption.**<br/><br/>

-25. Handling cold start problem by not including VM specific features.
+Demand and supply values are usually in terms of number of virtual cores of a VM and number of vcores are usually integers.
+Using int32 data type instead of float64 reduced memory consumption.<br/><br/>

-26. Choosing the offline metrics wisely.
-Just don't (only) use MAPE.
+20. **Choosing the offline metrics wisely.
+Just don't (only) use MAPE.**<br/><br/>
+MSE for offline evaluation was not meaningful for us as for very large demand and supply values, the error can also be very large.
+For e.g. an error of 1000 on 10000 is better than an error of 10 on 20.<br/><br/>
+This calls for using MAPE (Mean Absolute Percentage Error).
+Thus instead of absolute difference, we take the percentage change which in the above example is 10% for the former and 50% for the latter.<br/><br/>
+But a MAPE can also be deceiving.
+For e.g. for an actual value of 1000, a prediction of 2000 and a prediction of 0 will both have the same MAPE but a prediction of 2000 is much more acceptable than 0 which could have happened due to underfitting or overfitting of the model.<br/><br/>
+Another metric could be the quantile loss if we are using quantile forecasting.
+    ```python
+    def pinball_metric(quantile, y_true, y_pred):
+       e = y_true - y_pred
+       return np.mean(quantile*np.maximum(e, 0) + (1-quantile)*np.maximum(-e, 0))
+    ```
+A single metric may not be an ideal solution for this problem.